Dairy herd Welfare - Decision

 4) Natural light keeps potential bacteria, fungi, moulds and odours at minimal levels

-5) Redpath shelters that incorporate "soft litter" woodchip style floors give comfortable "free range" style housing, and may often include an indoor + outdoor roaming sectors.
+5) Redpath shelters that incorporate "soft litter" woodchip style floors give comfortable "free range" style housing, and may often include an indoor and outdoor roaming sectors.

-6) Animals housed in Redpaths open deep litter systems are allowed to free roam throughout the shelter and socialise with other members of the herd
+6) Dairy herds housed in Redpaths open deep litter systems are allowed to roam free throughout the shelter and socialise with other members of the herd

-7) Soft litter floors with 10sq/m + areas of space per cow - provide comfortable, dry and clean loafing space - allowing cows to rest and lay down.
+7) Soft litter floors with 10sq/m + areas of space per cow- provide comfortable, dry and clean loafing space - allowing herds to rest and lay down.

-10) Redpaths roof and side ventilation systems keep the shelter environment comfortable and natural for the cows
+10) Redpaths roof and side ventilation systems keep the shelter environment comfortable and natural for the herds.

-11) Redpaths optional over-head shade-screen systems protect cows from burning summertime temperatures
+11) Redpaths optional over-head shade-screen systems protect herds from burning summertime temperatures

-12) Sidewall windbreaks fitted as standard on Redpath shelters substantially reduces energy sapping wind-chill from dairy cows, whilst still providing natural air flow and ventilation.
+12) Sidewall windbreaks fitted as standard on Redpath shelters substantially reduces energy sapping wind-chill from dairy herds, whilst still providing natural air flow and ventilation.

-13) Farmers report that somatic cell count the incidence of mastitis reduce in a clear-roofed, soft litter warm light shelter
+13) Farmers report that somatic cell count incidence of mastitis reduce in a clear-roofed, soft litter warm light shelter.

 14) Deep litter soft floor shelters offer obvious reductions in hoof, joint and skin abrasion related health (compared to concrete based systems)